GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 You can terminate your account at any time through your account profile.
 Additionally, in the event of fraud or other violations of these Rules of Use, we may revoke access to your account.
 If this occurs, we will still protect your account information consistent with our [Privacy Policy]({% link _policy/index._en.md %}) and System of Record Notice [here](https://www.federalregister.gov/documents/2017/01/19/2017-01174/privacy-act-of-1974-notice-of-a-new-system-of-records) and [here](https://www.federalregister.gov/documents/2017/08/10/2017-16852/privacy-act-of-1974-system-of-records).

 In the unlikely event that the Login.gov service is discontinued, information on the account will be retained subject to our System of Records Notice, as amended, which you can access [here](https://www.federalregister.gov/documents/2017/01/19/2017-01174/privacy-act-of-1974-notice-of-a-new-system-of-records) and [here](https://www.federalregister.gov/documents/2017/08/10/2017-16852/privacy-act-of-1974-system-of-records).
+Specifically, user information, including profiles, log-in files, password files, audit trail files and extracts, system usage files, and cost-back files used to assess charges for system use are destroyed 6 years after password is altered or user account is terminated, unless longer retention is required for business use, such as for law enforcement matters or other legal actions.
 ## 6. Authorities

 The Login.gov service is operated within the United States, but is accessible globally for public use.
 The Login.gov service is operated by the General Services Administration under authorities and guidance found in [6 USC § 1523 (b)(1)(A)-(E)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section1523&amp;num=0&amp;edition=prelim), the [E-Government Act of 2002](https://www.congress.gov/107/plaws/publ347/PLAW-107publ347.pdf) ([44 USC § 3501](https://www.govinfo.gov/content/pkg/PLAW-104publ13/html/PLAW-104publ13.htm)), and [40 USC § 501](https://www.gsa.gov/cdnstatic/CNXII__Eligibility_to_Use_GSA.pdf), and [OMB M-19-17](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf).